brunoasm/varKoder/docs/image.md

  * DNA damage causes an increase in C to T substitutions towards the end of reads (see https://doi.org/10.1098/rsos.160239)
  * Low diversity libraries might consistently start in certain genomic regions instead of randomly

 Because this is fast and easy to calculate from files produced during sequencing processing, we use the variation of average base pair frequencies along reads as a heuristics to flag samples that may be low quality.
-The image classification model then is able to learn the features of these low-quality samples independently from their taxonomy, decreasing error rates.
+Therefore, users can take that into account when evaluating predictions.

+The expected standard deviation for a high-quality, high-diversity sample is 0.
+We chose an arbitrary threshold of 0.01 to flag samples as low quality if they show more than that.